Chinmayee1024/JavaScript/2. Variable/notes.md

 --> Using let
 --> Using const

-It is considered good programming practice to always declare variables before use.
+It is considered good programming Question to always declare variables before use.
 ## Note
 =========
 The var keyword was used in all JavaScript code from 1995 to 2015.